wp-plugins/gravity-forms-toolbar/readme.txt

 == Upgrade Notice ==

+= 1.3 =
+Several additions and improvements - Added GF update notification plus plugin setting for notifications.
+Further, added new Add-On and resource links.
+Also, updated .pot file for translators together with German translations - and added new Serbian translation!

 = 1.2.1 =
 Minor changes - Fixed/improved capability issues and conditional checks.
 Also, updated .pot file for translators together with German translations.